 "Wait!
 She has to sign this!"
 Prince Vahn cried jumping up and snatching the paper off of the table.
 "I won't have you leave without signing this!"
 He waved it in front of Ethan.

 Nina gave an exaggerated sigh.
-"Ethan I feel...faint...," she murmured, pretending it was hard to keep her eyes open.
+"Ethan I feel...faint again...," she murmured, pretending it was hard to keep her eyes open.

 Her guardian shook his head at the prince.
 "I'm sorry, but we'll have to do this another day.
-She is in no condition to comprehend anything it looks like.
+She is in no condition to comprehend something of importance like this it looks like.
 If she is indeed ill, she'll need to get back to Wyndia to rest."

 "Yes, Your Majesty," Ethan bowed sharply.

-Nina didn't hear anymore voices until they were outside of the castle and out in the cool wind.
-Ethan said goodbye to Nichol and Vahn and somewhere in between, she felt a hand caress her face.
+Nina didn't hear any more voices until they were outside of the castle and out in the cool wind.
+Ethan said goodbye to Nichol and Vahn and somewhere in between, she felt a velvety soft hand caress her face.
 She was pretty sure she knew who's it was.

 "Take care, my love," Vahn whispered in her ear.
 "I'll see you in a few days."